amseps/amseps-imageboard/README.md

         Custom shits
         Just cleanup dogge
         That shit look like the mf apple store
+    Images for replies
+      Lazy Loading of images!

   	#TODO:

     Actionable:
-      Finish styling of replies
-      TESTING
+    TESTING NONONONONONONO
-      Add extra routing for images ?
-      Images for replies
-    Lazy Loading of images!
     Mini-votes:
         gold -> gold/brown, sparkle -> white/purple, clover -> green/black, fire -> red/orange, melon ->pink/green
           Threads and replies are able to be voted on.